Replicable-MARL/MARLlib/README.md

 **weixun**

-- [x] DDPG: add RNN support, test in EnvZoo (Mamujoco is enough) and then should be incorporated into CC
+- [x] DDPG: add RNN support, test in Mamujoco/MPE and then should be incorporated into IL
-- [x] MADDPG: cc version of DDPG with RNN support, test in EnvZoo (Mamujoco is enough) and then should be incorporated into CC
+- [x] MADDPG: cc version of DDPG with RNN support, test in Mamujoco/MPE and then should be incorporated into CC
 - [ ] off-policy RNN support investigation

 **Siyi**
 - [x] incorporate the rest of the environment into CC,IL and VD.
 - [x] modularize the code, unified the common part in CC,IL and VD.
+- [x] DDPG: add RNN support, test in EnvZoo (Mamujoco is enough) and then should be incorporated into IL
+- [x] MADDPG: cc version of DDPG with RNN support, test in Mamujoco/MPE and then should be incorporated into CC
+- [x] FACMAC: VD version of DDPG with RNN support, test in Mamujoco/MPE and then should be incorporated into CC
-- [ ] config setting reconstruct
+- [x] config setting reconstruct
-- [ ] reconstruct the EnvZoo with modularized code in CC, IL and VD part
+- [x] reconstruct the EnvZoo with modularized code in CC, IL and VD part
 - [ ] off-policy RNN support investigation